-There are no material contracts entered into by the Company as of the date of this AIF other than the NAMCOR Farmout Agreement, the AziNam Farmout Agreement, the Tullow Farmout Agreement, the Offshore JOAs and the Daniel JOA.
+Other than as described herein, there are no material contracts entered into by the Company as of the date of this AIF.
 See "Business Description" above.

-AUDIT COMMITTEE
+AUDIT COMMITTE

 Under National Instrument 52-110 - Audit Committees ("NI 52-110"), companies are required to provide disclosure with respect to their Audit Committee including the text of the Audit Committee's charter, composition of the Audit Committee and the fees paid to the external auditor.
 Accordingly, the Company provides the following disclosure with respect to its Audit Committee: